EDCD/EDDN/docs/Running-this-software.md

    have passed the schema and duplicate checks.

 ## Configuration
-Application configuration is in the file `src/eddn/conf/Settings.py`.
+Default application configuration is in the file `src/eddn/conf/Settings.py`.
+Do **not** change anything in this file, see below about overriding using another file.

 1. You will need to obtain a TLS certificate from, e.g. LetsEncrypt.
 The application will need access to this and its private key file.